espocrm/documentation/administration/upgrading.md

 Go to Administration > Upgrade.
 Upload and install one by one upgrade packages.

-To make sure that you have successfully upgraded to the latest version, go to Menu > About.
+To make sure you have successfully upgraded to the latest version, go to Menu > About.